 Nicholson BakerNicholson Baker (born January 7, 1957) is an American novelist and essayist.
 His fiction generally de-emphasizes narrative in favor of careful description and characterization.
 His early novels such as ''The Mezzanine'' and ''Room Temperature'' were distinguished by their minute inspection of his characters' and narrators' stream of consciousness.
-Out of a total of ten fiction books, he also wrote three erotic novels: ''Vox'', ''The Fermata'' and ''House of Holes''.
+Out of a total of ten novels, three are erotica: ''Vox'', ''The Fermata'' and ''House of Holes''.
 Among others, Baker has published articles in ''Harper's Magazine'', the ''London Review of Books'' and ''The New Yorker''.

 Baker also writes non-fiction.
 A book about his relationship with John Updike, ''U and I: A True Story'', was published in 1991.
 He created the American Newspaper Repository in 1999.
 He then wrote about the American library system in his 2001 nonfiction book ''Double Fold: Libraries and the Assault on Paper'', for which he received a National Book Critics Circle Award and the Calw Hermann Hesse Prize for the German translation.
 A pacifist, he wrote ''Human Smoke'' about the buildup to World War II.
 Baker has also written about and edited Wikipedia.
 Provided by Wikipedia

 Showing 1 - 1 of 1 for search: 'Baker, Nicholson, 1957-', query time: 0.03s